CraftAcademyLabs/ca_course/guides/notifications_with_action_cable.md

 3) "{\"message\":\"\\u003cp\\u003eHello World!\\u003c/p\\u003e\"}"
 ```

-If you do, the setup is okay and we are on a good path to get notifications working in our front end. **Let's try the whole thing out in our browser.**
+If you do, the setup is okay and we are on a good path to get notifications working on our front end. **Let's try the whole thing out in our browser.**

 Start the rains server in one of your terminal tabs, and in the other the rails console.
-Open your site in your browser by navigateing to `http://localhost:3000`
+Open your site in your browser by navigating to `http://localhost:3000`

 In your console, issue the same broadcasting command again: